Collecting Sasquatch Fur Camping Activity

 The scientist then shows what Sasquatch fur looks like and points out a sample hanging nearby (or two samples if using two Sasquatch).

-The only rule to give the people is that when someone finds a piece of fur, he must immediately and loudly give his team yell.
-This tells his team leader to come to him to collect the fur and lets everyone else know where the trail was last seen.
+The only rule to give the campers is that when someone finds a piece of fur, they must immediately and loudly give their team yell.
+This tells their team leader to come to them to collect the fur and lets everyone else know where the trail was last seen.
 A team leader stealing another team 's fur would not be a good thing.

 When the teams finally reach the Sasquatch, they should escort him back to camp to present him to the scientist.
 Teams are given rewards or points based on the amount of fur their members have collected.